 What your CIL payment gets spent on

-The infrastructure projects that are to be funded through Community Infrastructure Levy, either in whole or in part, are identified on an approved Regulation 123 list.
-To ensure that the levy is open and transparent the annual breakdown of CIL spending can be found in the latest CIL Monitoring Report.
+To ensure that the levy is open and transparent, the annual breakdown of CIL spending can be found in the latest CIL Monitoring Report.

 Preparation of the Poole Charging Schedule

 Work on the review of the Poole CIL rates commenced in 2014.
 During preparation the draft charging schedule was subject to four public consultations in February 2015, July 2017, September 2018 and October 2018 and an examination in 2018.

 To start the review, we commissioned viability evidence in 2014 and consulted upon the preliminary draft charging schedule and new charging zones from 16 February to 31 March 2015.
 The responses received have informed preparation of the draft charging schedule.